 Nishant was also on the founding team of the Monitor Inclusive Markets (MIM) group in India, which sought to drive scale among market-based solutions to poverty.
 He previously worked at the UN Development Programme in Zambia, developing new financing products for supply chains that engaged small businesses.

-We're grateful for the guidance and input of an informal advisory group.
+We're grateful for the guidance and input of the following

 Co-Founder and CEO, Splice Media